 Studies show that hot flashes and other symptoms of menopause are relatively rare in Asia, where women eat a lot of soy products.
 In addition, in one Western study, women who added 45 grams of soy flour to their daily diet experienced a 40% reduction in hot flashes.

 Soy isoflavones may also help women maintain bone density.
 One study of postmenopausal women found that consuming 40 grams of soy protein a day resulted in a significant increase in bone mineral density in the spine, an area often weakened by osteoporosis.

 How To Take It

-Experts don't know the amount of soy isoflavones needed to produce a therapeutic effect.
-In Asian countries, the isoflavone consumption ranges from 25 to 200 mg a day.
+Experts don’t know the number of soy isoflavones needed to produce a therapeutic effect.
+In Asian countries, isoflavone consumption ranges from 25 to 200 mg a day.
 Some researchers believe that an intake of 50 to 120 mg a day might be the minimum amount necessary.
 The supplements on the market vary in the types of isoflavones they contain and the total amount of isoflavones per pill.
 Choose a product that supplies a mixture of isoflavones (it should include both genistein and daidzein) and take enough pills to obtain 50 to 100 mg isoflavones a day.

 Guidelines For Use:

 Most experts recommend that you try to get your soy isoflavones from soy foods.
 In addition to their isoflavone content, these foods are good sources of protein, so they can replace red meat and other foods high in saturated fat.